-The development of Renaissance culture in England as reflected in sonnet cycles, "courtesy books", criticism, fiction, history, essays and translations.
-Emphasis on the non-dramatic works of the Humanists, Sidney, Spenser, Shakespeare and Bacon.
-Three semester hours credit.
+The development of Renaissance culture in England as reflected in sonnet cycles, "courtesy books," criticism, fiction, history, essays, and translations.
+Emphasis on the non-dramatic works of the Humanists, Sidney, Spenser, Shakespeare, and Bacon.

 561 Milton and His Contemporaries

 The Renaissance-Puritan conflict in Milton as seen in the longer poems and plays.
 Three revolutions-scientific-humanist, political, and theological-are studied in works of writers from 1630 to 1670.
 Three semester hours credit.